elasticio/example-component/README.md

 #### Output Metadata

-`result` object with result of deletion as value.
+Object with result of deletion as value.

 ### Lookup Objects (plural)